somestudentcoder/sweepline_demonstrator/README.md

 To use the demonstrator, simply build the source code (see below) and open the index.html in a browser of your choosing (needs to support html5 canvas).
+You can also view the demonstrator under [https://somestudentcoder.github.io/sweepline_demonstrator/](https://somestudentcoder.github.io/sweepline_demonstrator/).

 ## Build ##